lingui/js-lingui/website/docs/tools/introduction.md

 # Introduction

+This guide covers tools that will help managing of your localization process.
+You may come across abbreviations TMS (translation management system) or CAT (computer-aided translation) that are sometimes used to describe these tools.

 ## Why use Sync & Collaboration Tools?

 The easiest way to translate your application is to translate the `.po` files directly in a text editor, or with a tool like [Poedit](https://poedit.net).